 Yannis Hamilakis has studied at the University of Crete (BA History and Archaeology), and the University of Sheffield (MSc and PhD).
 He has taught at the University of Wales Lampeter (1996-2000) and the University of Southampton in the UK (2000-2016).
 He has been Wiener Lab Fellow at the American School of Classical Studies, Athens (1993-1994), Mary Seeger O'Boyle Fellow at Princeton University (1999), Library Fellow at Princeton University (2000), Margo Tytus Fellow at the University of Cincinnati (2003), Getty Scholar at the Getty Research Institute, Los Angeles (2005-2006) and Member of the Institute for Advanced Study at Princeton (2012-13).
 In 2017-2018 and in 2019-2020 he was Faculty Fellow of the Haffenreffer Museum.
-In 2018 he was also a Fellow at the Remarque Institute, New York University.
+In 2018 he was also a Fellow at the Remarque Institute, New York University, and in 2021 a fellow at Bard Graduate Center, NYC.

 His main research and teaching interests are the socio-politics of the past, the body and bodily senses, the archaeology of eating and drinking, the ontology and materiality of photography, archaeology and nationalism, archaeological ethnography, and critical pedagogy in archaeology.
 His main geographical research focus has been Greece and the Aegean, and although much of his fieldwork is to do with the prehistoric (Neolithic and Bronze Age) Aegean, he is equally interested in the archaeology of the contemporary.
 In fact, many of his projects are multi-temporal.